 One of the first tools many homeowners purchase is a spirit or bubble level.
 Spirit levels use a small bubble in a tube to determine whether something is level or plumb.
-These levels are effective for small, inconsequential details, but for the ultimate option in accuracy, consistency, and convenience, a self-leveling laser level can make all the difference.
-The best laser levels are easy to use and can give a DIYer the confidence to take on a job that might otherwise seem too difficult.
+These levels are effective for small, inconsequential details only.
+For the ultimate option in accuracy, consistency, and convenience, the best self-leveling laser level can make all the difference.

 Laser levels are the next generation of leveling technology.
 They can do everything a spirit or bubble level can do and much more.
 Laser levels project a beam of light across a room or job site to provide a point of reference for projects like installing electrical outlets or hanging a series of pictures.
 They can even handle larger jobs like hanging ledger boards for deck projects.